Geoarchaeology: Trace element geochemistry

-Trace element geochemistry is the study of the abundances of elements in geological materials that do not occur in a large quantity in these materials.
-Because these trace elements' concentrations are determined by a large number of particular situations under which a certain geological material is formed, they are usually unique between two locations which contain the same type of rock or other geological material.
+Trace element geochemistry studies the abundance of elements in geological materials that do not occur in large quantities in these materials.
+Because these trace elements' concentrations are determined by many situations under which a specific geological material is formed, they are usually unique between two locations containing the same type of rock or other geological material.

-Geoarchaeologists use this uniqueness in trace element geochemistry to trace ancient patterns of resource-acquisition and trade.
-For example, researchers can look at the trace element composition of obsidian artifacts in order to "fingerprint" those artifacts.
-They can then study the trace element composition of obsidian outcrops in order to determine the original source of the raw material used to make the artifact.
+Geoarchaeologists use this uniqueness in trace element geochemistry to trace ancient patterns of resource acquisition and trade.
+For example, researchers can look at the trace element composition of obsidian artifacts to "fingerprint" them.
+They can then study the trace element composition of obsidian outcrops to determine the original source of the raw material used to make the artifact.

 Clay mineralogy analysis

 Geoarchaeologists study the mineralogical characteristics of pots through macroscopic and microscopic analyses.
-They can use these characteristics to understand the various manufacturing techniques used to make the pots, and through this, to know which production centers likely made these pots.
-They can also use the mineralogy to trace the raw materials used to make the pots to specific clay deposits.
+They can use these characteristics to understand the various manufacturing techniques used to make the pots and, through this, to know which production centers likely made them.
+They can also use mineralogy to trace the raw materials used to make the pots to specific clay deposits.